nicolasepiscopo/discover-movies/README.md

 ## Styles

-Used SASS with BEM for an escalable solution
+Used SASS with BEM for a scalable solution

 ## Demo